A New Connective in Natural Deduction, and its Application to Quantum Computing: Intuitionistic propositional logic with O

-The proofs $u$ and $v$ are two closed and irreducible proofs of $A$.
-If $A = \top$ then, by induction hypothesis, they are both $*$ and the proof $t$ is not irreducible.
-If $A = \bot$ then, they are irreducible proofs of $\bot$ and, by induction hypothesis, no such proofs exist.
-If $A$ has the form $B \Rightarrow C$ then, by induction hypothesis, they are both abstractions and the proof $t$ is not irreducible.
-If $A$ has the form $B \wedge C$, then, by induction hypothesis, they are both pairs and the proof $t$ is not irreducible.
-If $A$ has the form $B \odot C$, then, by induction hypothesis, they are both sums and the proof $t$ is not irreducible.
-Hence, $A$ has the form $B \vee C$. \end{proof}
+\begin{itemize} \item If $t = u \plus v$, then the proofs $u$ and $v$ are two closed and irreducible proofs of $A$.
+If $A = \top$ then, by induction hypothesis, they are both $\star$ and the proof $t$ is reducible.
+If $A = \bot$ then, they are closed irreducible proofs of $\bot$ and, by induction hypothesis, no such proofs exist.
+If $A$ has the form $B \Rightarrow C$ then, by induction hypothesis, they are both abstractions and the proof $t$ is reducible.
+If $A$ has the form $B \wedge C$, then, by induction hypothesis, they are both pairs and the proof $t$ is reducible.
+If $A$ has the form $B \odot C$, then, by induction hypothesis, they are both superpositions and the proof $t$ is reducible.
+Hence, $A$ has the form $B \vee C$.

+\item If $t = \bullet u$, then the proof $u$ is a closed and irreducible proof of $A$.
+If $A = \top$ then, by induction hypothesis, $u$ is $\star$ and the proof $t$ is reducible.
+If $A = \bot$ then, it is a closed irreducible proof of $\bot$ and, by induction hypothesis, no such proof exists.
+If $A$ has the form $B \Rightarrow C$ then, by induction hypothesis, it is an abstraction and the proof $t$ is reducible.
+If $A$ has the form $B \wedge C$, then, by induction hypothesis, it is a pair and the proof $t$ is reducible.
+If $A$ has the form $B \odot C$, then, by induction hypothesis, it is a superposition and the proof $t$ is reducible.
+Hence, $A$ has the form $B \vee C$. \qedhere \end{itemize} \end{proof}

-\begin{remark} We reap here the benefit of commuting, when possible, the parallel rule with the introduction rules, as, except for the disjunction, closed irreducible proofs are genuine introductions.
+Note that we reap here the benefit of commuting, when possible, the interstitial rules with the introduction rules, as, except for the disjunction, closed irreducible proofs are genuine introductions.